15 July 2022

 on course website

-We will bring you to the heart of Rome, where you will learn about the political, social and religious history behind the Roman Empire, the Middle Ages and the birth of the Renaissance and Baroque.
+This two-week course will bring you to the heart of Rome, where you will learn about the political, social and religious history behind the Roman Empire, the Middle Ages and the birth of the Renaissance and Baroque.
 You will study the astonishing Italian accomplishments of the Ancient to early modern era.
 You will also visit a variety of beautiful ancient sites in the city such as the Pantheon, Colosseum and many more!

 During these two weeks we will travel through Roman and Italian history, studying its fascinating political, religious and cultural development in relation to Europe.
 Beautiful Rome was and is, in various ways, the ancestor of modern Europe: capital of the glorious Roman Empire, Rome rebuilt itself towards the end of the Middle Ages to rival the Florentine Renaissance.
 It even became the birthplace of the Baroque, with genius artists like Bernini and Borromini.